 An API Gateway acts as a proxy between the Client Apps and the microservices endpoints.
-I have explained in the previous article (Introduction to Microservices Architecture), each microservice exposes a set of fine-grained endpoints.
-Each of these services can be hosted on a different server, hence exposing different host URL.
+I have explained in the previous article (Introduction to Microservices Architecture), that each microservice exposes a set of fine-grained endpoints.
+Each of these services can be hosted on a different server, hence exposing different host URLs.
 In this article, we will explore the need for API Gateway and its significance in the microservices world.

 1. Direct Client to Microservices communication

 Let us say we have our Angular UI deployed in Apache on

 https://my-shop.com:9990/payment.
 Since we do not know what is an API Gateway, our client app (Angular app from Browser) will communicate directly with each of these services.